 - It's followed by a pause.
 After you ask the customer to take action, you should pause and listen carefully to his or her response.
 Too often, a sales representative delivers the closing message and then continues talking, leaving the customer confused and unsure about what the sales representative is asking him or her to do.
 Following with a pause gives customers a clear cue that it’s their turn to respond and indicates that they understand what the sales representative is asking of them.

 Many sales representatives overcomplicate closing because they feel reluctant to ask the customer to do something.
 Yet, through their conversation, they have earned the right to ask for that commitment.
 Not doing so would be like having a conversation without a conclusion.
 Imagine enjoying a new movie, only to have it end abruptly without tying up any of the plot lines.
 Nobody’s a fan of that.

 Closing in today’s marketplace is more important than ever.
 Today’s marketplace is complex, with many stakeholders and many variables.
 A sale is no longer as simple as asking for a commitment from one person.
 Businesses are more complicated than that now.

 In today’s integrated global marketplace, so many factors influence decisions that it’s rare for closing to serve as the end of the road.
 A better approach is to think of closing as an opportunity to advance the customer forward in the sales process.
-It’s a multi-step process that encourages the customer along to take the next step in the buying process — what ever that is — and become a step closer to your end objective.
+It’s a multi-step process that encourages the customer to take the next step in the buying process—whatever that is—and move a step closer to your end objective.

-The maxim of "Always Be Closing" still applies today.
-But, more importantly, closing should fit the customer's situation and align with their needs.
-Asking someone for their business when you haven't earned it is a good way to lose a sale.
-A more sophisticated and successful approach is to close for action: ask the customer to burn some calories and either do something or change their behavior.
+The maxim "Always Be Closing" still applies today.
+But, more important, closing should fit the customer's situation and align with his or her needs.
+Asking someone for his or her business when you haven't earned it is a good way to lose a sale.
+A more sophisticated and successful approach is to close for action: ask the customer to burn some calories and either do something or change his or her behavior.

-Reach out to us and learn how you can improve your closing techniques so you can capitalize on more sales calls.
+Reach out to us to learn how you can improve your closing techniques and capitalize on more sales calls.